luismiguelfeijoo/banking-project/README.md

 ### Things to improve

-Despite covering the requirements this project can always improve, some things I've come up with are:
+Despite covering most of the requirements this project can always improve, some things I've come up with are:

 * Make more integration tests
 * Adding a better login handler
 * Making logs more robust on exceptions

+If you've all the way here let me know your thoughts!🤓